 About Ind AS implementation in India

-The Ind AS Transition and Facilitation Group (ITFG)
+The Ind AS Technical Facilitation Group (ITFG)

 About the publication

-Our publication ‘Ind AS – ITFG interpretations and application issues’ is designed to assist companies in understanding the guidance on these issues, when preparing financial statements in accordance with Ind AS.
-The publication provides a brief overview of the Ind AS and highlights the key differences from the respective IFRS.
-Further, the publication summarises the clarification and recommendations provided by ITFG with respect to various implementation and interpretation issues pertaining to Ind AS (including certain frequently asked questions issued by ICAI).
-The publication is based on the Ind AS notified by the Ministry of Corporate Affairs (MCA), including amendments up to 15 February 2018.
-It also includes the 14 clarifications’ bulletins that have been issued by ITFG till 15 February 2018.
+The publication is designed to provide a brief overview of the Ind AS and highlights the key differences from the respective IFRS.
+Further, the publication summarises the clarifications and recommendations provided by ITFG with respect to various implementation and interpretation issues pertaining to Ind AS (including certain frequently asked questions issued by ICAI).
+It contains 10 chapters, which provide an essence of the principles within Ind AS pertaining to each topic.
+Further, some chapters may contain multiple topics/Ind AS application issues.

-© 2019 KPMG, an Indian Registered Partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+© 2020 KPMG Assurance and Consulting Services LLP, an Indian Limited Liability Partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.